Mountain Stories – Appalachian Tales, Interesting Places, History, Heroes, and Humor

 Through interviews of the area’s oldest residents, photos, and historical research a portrait of the Appalachian peoples of Fannin County emerges.
 The achievements of extraordinary figures and the daily lives of ordinary folk come alive.
 Consider the origins of the Appalachian dialect utilizing the Thompson Family Dictionary.
 Learn about the area’s geography, Native Peoples, and music.
 Most of all enjoy what is an informative, relaxing read.

-History and Fun in the Ocoee Gorge and the Copper Basin
+A Guide to History and Fun in the Ocoee Gorge and Copper Basin